Accountant sentenced for stealing nearly $110K from church

-PONCA, Neb.
-(AP) - An accountant has been given jail time and probation for stealing nearly $110,000 from a northeast Nebraska church.
+PONCA (AP) — An accountant has been given jail time and probation for stealing nearly $110,000 from a Northeast Nebraska church.

 He pleaded no contest to one count of theft.
 Prosecutors dismissed 14 counts in exchange.

-Prosecutors say Pommer took the money from two bank accounts of Salem Lutheran Church in Wakefield without church officials' authorization.
-The records say the bank account transfers occurred from June 24, 2016, to Sept.
+Prosecutors said Pommer took the money from two bank accounts of Salem Lutheran Church in Wakefield without church officials’ authorization.
+The records said the bank account transfers occurred from June 24, 2016, to Sept.
 5 last year.

-A court affidavit says Pommer has since reimbursed the church nearly $115,000.
+A court affidavit said Pommer has since reimbursed the church nearly $115,000.